bt3gl/building_blog/content/shellshock.md

 ![cyber](http://i.imgur.com/kjkWTWV.png)

 Almost a week ago, a new ([old]) type of [OS command Injection] was reported.
-The **Shellshock** vulnerability, also know as **[CVE-2014-6271]**, allows attackers to inject their own code into [Bash] using specially crafted **environment variables**, and it was disclosed with the following description:
+The **Shellshock** vulnerability, also known as **[CVE-2014-6271]**, allows attackers to inject their own code into [Bash] using specially crafted **environment variables**, and it was disclosed with the following description:

         Bash supports exporting not just shell variables, but also shell functions to other bash instances, via the process environment to(indirect) child processes.
 Current bash versions use an environment variable named by the function name, and a function definition starting with “() {” in the variable value to propagate function definitions through the environment.
 The vulnerability occurs because bash does not stop after processing the function definition; it continues to parse and execute shell commands following the function definition.

         For example, an environment variable setting of VAR=() { ignored; }; /bin/id